mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 1. For better and efficient handling of device at large volume, we expect the devices to auto register to the Management server.
 1. All communication to the server and from the server should follow that below properties.
     1. All communication are digitally signed with the approved algorithms
-    1. All communication to the server are encrypted using one of the approved public key cryptography.
+    1. All communication to the server are encrypted using one of the approved public key cryptography (HTTPS – TLS1.2/1.3 is required with one of the [approved algorithms](#cryptography).
     1. All request has timestamps attached in ISO format to the milliseconds inside the signature.
     1. All communication back and fourth should have the signed digital id as one of the attribute.
 1. Its expected that the auto registration has an absolute way to identify and validate the devices.